IOSG | 70% of Top Profitable Wallets Are Bots, but AI Hasn’t Taken Over Prediction Markets Yet

 The bot debate is ultimately about one question: Within Bernstein’s $240B 2026 prediction market forecast, which layer captures value?
 Across four layers, value density varies sharply.

 L1 — Agent trading products.
-Strategy edges decay rapidly; C-end automated trading carries compliance risk.
+Strategy advantage is decaying; C-end automated trading bears compliance risk.
 Not recommended as a standalone bet.

 L2 — Agent infrastructure (Olas / Valory models).
-A toll-road economic model—fee capture regardless of which agent wins.
-This is the cleanest investable layer.
+Toll-road economics—fee capture regardless of which agent wins.
+This is the cleanest investable option.

 L3 — AI-native data, pricing, market creation.
-Most is internalized by platform teams—or captured by incumbent Web2 players (Kensho, Bloomberg, Dataminr).
+Most is absorbed internally by platforms—or captured by incumbent Web2 players (Kensho, Bloomberg, Dataminr).
 Remaining investable windows are narrow.

 L4 — Arbitration & resolution.
-Current economic flow is real but small.
-To become a Tier 1 venture asset, a redesigned token model is required—which is not on the current public roadmap.
+Economic flow is real but small-scale today.
+To become a Tier 1 venture asset, a redesigned token model is required—but no such redesign appears on the public roadmap.

 - PM-DeFi composability (e.g., Morpho collateralizing PM positions—currently 2x leverage, roadmap targets 4–5x, impacting capital efficiency)